h-i-sutton/h-i-sutton.github.io/_posts/2026-01-08-Timeline-2022-Ukraine-Invasion-At-Sea.md

 Jun 26: Ukrainian SBU raid on the Zaliv shiupyard near Kerch struck two Russian Pr.15310 cable-laying vessels *Volga* and *Vyatka* with OWA-UAVs.
 The  CNF22 cargo-passenger ferry *Petropavlovsk* was also hit.

+Jul 4: Ukrainian Navy (VMS-ZSU) reveals presence of NSM missiles, together with Harpoon, Neptune and RBS-15 missiles during display in Odesa.
+Seawolf USVs and an unnamed large AUV also shown.

 Jul 6-9: Ukrainian campaign against fuel logistics in Crimea and southeastern Ukraine focuses on products tankers in Sea of Azov area.
-19 coastal tankers hiot by OWA-UAVs, plus 1 bulk carrier and 1 ferry."
+19 coastal tankers hit by OWA-UAVs, plus 1 bulk carrier and 1 ferry.

-Jul 7: Ukraine's SBU used Sea Bavy USVs to strike the shadow fleet tanker *Blue* (IMO: 9236353) in Black Sea
+Jul 7: Ukraine's SBU used Sea Baby USVs to strike the shadow fleet tanker *Blue* (IMO: 9236353) in Black Sea

 ...To be continued.